First published in 1989 as part of The Superyachts Vol. 2

 To really appreciate the level of quality, Trump says you have to see the interior.
 That is where Khashoggi lavished money with utter abandon.
 Trump points out, for example, the walls of the cabins covered in chamois leather and bird’s eye maple.

 Bathrooms are done not in marble but in onyx — and not just any onyx either, but onyx hand-carved by the finest craftsmen in Italy.
 Donald Trump bought Trump Princess, he says, “because I was buying a great piece of art at a ridiculously low price”.

 Unlike Trump, Adnan Khashoggi has always had a thing about boats.
-The arms dealer, who took advantages of connections with the Saudi royal family to amass a fortune worth around $3billion at its peak, acquired his first yacht when he was 18 and traded up as his wealth increased.
+The arms dealer, who took advantage of connections with the Saudi royal family to amass a fortune worth around $3billion at its peak, acquired his first yacht when he was 18 and traded up as his wealth increased.

 In the 1970s Khashoggi owned two yachts and while these were impressive, neither made quite the naked assertion of fantastic wealth he required, so he commissioned the British designer Jon Bannenberg to design the most sumptuous, the most incredible yacht the world has seen.

 “He wanted the best yacht in the world,” says Bannenberg, “and we achieved that at the time.”
 The vessel Bannenberg created cost $35million to build, but Khashoggi also commissioned Italian designer Luigi Sturchio to produce the interior and that is believed to have cost more than the yacht itself.